 About Lake Superior Provincial Park

 As the name suggests, this provincial park borders the northeast side of Lake Superior in Northern Ontario.
-The park was established in 1944 and covers over 1,500 sq km of rocky coastal landscape and endless Canadian forest.
+The park was established in 1944 and covers over 1,500 sq km of the rocky coastal landscape and endless Canadian forest.
 It’s one of the largest parks on the Lake Superior shores. and the final Provincial Park before reaching the most remote National Park in Ontario, the marvelous Pukaskwa National Park, which is a few hours north of Lake Superior PP.

 Thousands of visitors flock here every year to camp, explore, or hike the epic Lake Superior Coastal Trail.
 The Lake Superior Coastal Trail is a 65 km coastal hike along some of the most rugged and beautiful coastline in the world is one of the best hikes in Ontario.
 But there’s much more to this park than just the Lake Superior Coastal Trail.